tryton/tryton-client/doc/usage.rst

 This menu level provides tools to maintain Tryton databases.
 For all database operations the user needs to know the Tryton server password.

-.. warning:: Concider not to use this server-site maintaining functions
+.. warning:: Consider not to use this server-site maintaining functions,
              if there are security concerns.
-Since there are always security concerns in a multiuser environment, better disclaim to provide this functions on database level.
+Since there are always security concerns in a multiuser environment, better disclaim to provide these functions on database level.

-.. note:: Postgres database names are restricted by some rules:
+.. note:: Database names are restricted by some rules:

           * Allowed characters are alpha-nummeric [A-Za-z0-9] and underscore (_).